One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 Loch Ard Minton peacock's head.

 Salvage operations on the remainder of the cargo concluded quickly. £3,000 worth of the cargo that had been salvaged was swept back into the ocean after the June 17th storm.
 It would be another 90 years before the surviving cargo was salvaged.
 James Miller decided to keep the peacock for himself.
-The peacock head was reattached using a wooden dowel and animal glue.
+The peacock head was reattached using a wooden dowel, copper wire, plaster and animal glue.
 It remained with Miller until death at which time his daughter Florence chose to offer it for sale.
 She placed the peacock on display in an antiques store in Melbourne while searching for a buyer.
 She also loaned the peacock to the National Gallery in 1935 for their Victorian Historical Exhibition.

 The peacock was eventually sold to dentist, artist and collector John Heath and his wife Eileen who kept it in their home, an old converted Presbyterian Church in Oakleigh which he called "The Studio."
 The peacock was perfect for display in their portico.
 A magazine article published after the conversion included photographs of the interior.
 The picture of the entrance had a caption that stated, “Some of her [Mrs. Heath’s] finest pottery was salvaged from the Loch Ard Wreck."
 As adults the Heath children recalled running around the peacock in the portico as they played, oblivious to its value.